Accelize/apyfal/docs/index.rst

-Welcome to Accelize AcceleratorAPI's documentation!
+Welcome to Apyfal's documentation!
 ===================================================

 Overview
 --------

-Accelize AcceleratorAPI is a powerful and flexible toolkit to operate FPGA [#fpga]_ accelerated function .
+Apyfal is a powerful and flexible toolkit to operate FPGA [#fpga]_ accelerated function .

-Some reasons you might want to use AcceleratorAPI :
+Some reasons you might want to use Apyfal :

-+ Accelize AcceleratorAPI provides an abstraction layer to use the power of FPGA accelerated function in a hybrid multi-cloud environment.
++ Apyfal provides an abstraction layer to use the power of FPGA accelerated function in a hybrid multi-cloud environment.
 + The configuration and the provisioning is generated for you in your FPGA cloud context.
 + Don't like Python ?
 Use the REST API and generate a client in the language of your choice.

 **All the accelerated functions**

-AcceleratorAPI provides a variety of accelerated functions.
+Apyfal provides a variety of accelerated functions.

 Browse our web site `AccelStore <https://accelstore.accelize.com>`_, to discover them.